roxiness/stackmix/readme.md

 ### postcss

-Adds PostCSS to config, to be used in your code or CSS framworks like TailwindCSS
+Adds PostCSS to config, to be used in your code or CSS framworks like TailwindCSS.

 ### pwa

 This fragments adds a Service Worker to your app for instant conversion to PWA.
-Includes Workbox, manifest.json & logos
+Includes Workbox, manifest.json & logos.

 ### rollup